 The FORMAT parameter set to NGV

 The FORMAT parameter set to EHT_MU or EHT_TB

+(#1405)The FORMAT parameter set to UHR_MU, UHR_ELR or UHR_TB

 The Duration/ID fields in the MAC headers of all MPDUs in an A-MPDU carry the same value.
-The Dura-tion/ID fields in the MAC headers of the MPDUs in the A-MPDUs carried in a VHT MU PPDU, an HE MU PPDU, and an EHT MU PPDU carry the same value.
+The Dura-tion/ID fields in the MAC headers of the MPDUs in the A-MPDUs carried in a VHT MU PPDU, an HE(#1405), an EHT, and a UHR MU PPDU carry the same value.

-A VHT MU PPDU, S1G MU PPDU, HE MU PPDU, and EHT MU PPDUdo not carry more than one A-MPDU that contains one or more MPDUs soliciting an immediate response if the immediate response is carried in a PPDU that is neither an HE TB PPDU nor an EHT TB PPDU.
-An HE MU PPDU and an EHT MU PPDU can carry more than one A-MPDU each of which contains one or more MPDUs soliciting an immediate response if the immediate response is carried in an HE TB PPDU or an EHT TB PPDU.
+A VHT(#1405), S1G, HE, EHT, and UHR MU PPDU do not carry more than one A-MPDU that contains one or more MPDUs soliciting an immediate response if the immediate response is carried in a PPDU that is(#1405) not an HE,an EHT,or a UHR TB PPDU.
+An HE(#1405), an EHT , and a UHR MU PPDU can carry more than one A-MPDU each of which contains one or more MPDUs soliciting an immediate response if the immediate response is carried in an HE(#1405), an EHT, or a UHR TB PPDU.

 NOTE 4—If a STA supports A-MSDUs of 7935 octets (indicated by the Maximum A-MSDU Length field in the HT Capabilities element or in a Reconfiguration Multi-Link element with Reconfiguration Operation Type subfield in the STA Control field equal to 1 and Maximum A-MSDU Length Present subfield in the STA Info field equal to 1 (see 35.3.6.6 (Non-AP MLD operation parameter update))), A-MSDUs transmitted by that TA within an A-MPDU carried in a PPDU with FORMAT HT_MF or HT_GF or within an MPDU carried in a non-HT PPDU are constrained so that the length of the QoS Data frame carrying the A-MSDU is no more than 4095 octets.
-The 4095-octet MPDU length limit does not apply to A-MPDUs carried in VHT, HE, EHT or DMG PPDUs.
+The 4095-octet MPDU length limit does not apply to A-MPDUs carried in VHT, HE, EHT(#1405), UHR or DMG PPDUs.
 The use of A-MSDU within A-MPDU might be further constrained as described in 9.4.1.13 (Block Ack Parameter Set field) through the operation of the A-MSDU Supported field.

 TGbn editor: Change Table 9-660 (A-MPDU contexts) (only relevant rows shown) as follows: